-All discoveries resulting from work supported in part by the Foundation should be made available to the public and scientific community through scientific channels such as national meetings and peer reviewed publications.
-Publications will acknowledge the support of EMF, and two reprints of each publication should be forwarded to the EMF.
+All discoveries resulting from work supported in part by the Foundation should be made available to the public and scientific community through scientific and/or public policy channels such as national meetings and peer-reviewed publications.
+Publications will acknowledge the support of the Emergency Medicine Foundation.
+Two reprints of each publication should be forwarded to the Emergency Medicine Foundation.